JoacimLord/The-Luna-Framework/README.md

 Last update:

+- Added imgui.ini (+ doc ) for easier setup since the viewport window sometimes were missing at startup.
+(220623)
 - Added documentation for usage of the "Debug"-namespace.
 (220620)
 - Added a "Debug" namespace with functions to print text messages to a ImGui window with specified colors in runtime.
 (220620)
 - Added a basic math lib and LFW::Vector(Vec2, Vec3, Vec4) implementation with functionality.
 (220620)